REYKJANES PENINSULA

 • All services in Iceland are operating as usual.

-The Grindavik town had previously been evacuated and people were not in danger.
-This 4th eruption in almost the same spot since December 18 and the 7th volcanic eruption on the Reykjanes Peninsula in almost 2 years.
-None of the eruptions have had an impact on travel to and from Iceland and none of them has caused harm to people.
+The Grindavik town was evacuated and people were not in danger.
+None of the eruptions for the last months have had an impact on travel to and from Iceland and none of them has caused harm to people.

 Flights to and from Iceland operate on schedule, and disruption to flight traffic is considered highly unlikely.